-The annual Australian Public Service (APS) employee census collects confidential information on the attitudes and opinions of APS employees on a range of issues including health and wellbeing, attendance, performance management, leadership and general impressions of the APS.
+The annual Australian Public Service (APS) employee census collects confidential information on the attitudes and opinions of APS employees on a range of issues including health and wellbeing, performance management, leadership and general impressions of the APS.
 It is an opportunity for employees to tell the Australian Public Service Commissioner what they think about working in the APS.

 The Agency highlights report contains a summary of our census results on key questions as well as providing a comparison to similar agencies and our past results.
 The highlights report includes aggregated agency data.
 All employee census reporting is subject to strict privacy rules, meaning that results are not produced unless there is a minimum of 10 staff responses.